 Maintenance and repairs

 It’s very common for new homeowners to carry out repairs, and in fact the average spend is almost £6,000.
 This is one of the reasons why it’s really important to get a good survey done.

 Building, contents and life insurance

 If you’ve rented a property in the past, then you’re likely to be familiar with contents insurance.
-But when it comes to owning your own home, you’ll need to insure the building too, as soon as you’ve exchanged contracts.
+But when it comes to owning your own home, you’ll need to too, as soon as you’ve exchanged contracts.
 It’s also a good idea to take out a life insurance policy that pays off your mortgage in the event of your death before it’s been fully repaid.
 Make sure you discuss this with your financial or mortgage advisor before taking action.

 Of course, you will take over council tax payments, and you can check which band your new property’s in before you complete.
 Remember that if you’re a single occupier, you should receive a discount.